 If you have an Amex Platinum card, you have one less reason why flying in Business Class is significantly better than flying in Premium or Economy.

 The lounge was located up the escalator just before Gate 60.
 It is opposite the United Airlines lounge.
 Access to the lounge is limited to cardholders of the American Express Platinum card and the Centurion card, as well as two guests.

 Main Lounge Area

 At the end of the walkway were two short chairs and a cute painting of a dog sitting on a chest with the words American Express.
-This space, again, felt like another decorative area which I never saw anyone use.
-Turning right at this point lead into the main area of the lounge, where a beautiful metal frame housed the large bar in the centre of this space.
+This space, again, felt like another decorative area that I never saw anyone use.
+Turning right at this point lead to the main area of the lounge, where a beautiful metal frame housed the large bar in the center of this space.

 I hung around in the regular area and got a few drinks from the bar.
 The bar had a great list of signature cocktails curated by renowned mixologist Jim Meehan, and a wine list curated by renowned wine expert Anthony Giglio.
 The lounge was relatively quiet when I was there.

 After my cocktail, I proceeded to the Centurion area.
 This exclusive area comprised of 2 compartments.
 The first was two rows of white marble tables with blue chairs lining both sides of the wall.
 The tables were separated by a wireframe.

 The other compartment also incorporated dining tables lining both sides of the wall but in different styles.
 The left side had semi-circle lounging sofas and seats which catered for larger groups, while the right side had small booths of circle tables and 2 chairs.
 I went to one of the booths on the left side as I was with 2 people.
 We sat down and were promptly given a menu.